 These barriers can be experienced directly but challenging to overcome.
 These include:

 - Physical Distance: When people communicate over long distances, they miss out the non-verbal aspect of communication, since the gestures and expressions of the receiver cannot be interpreted.

 - Noise: The environment or the communication system sometimes involve unwanted noise which interrupts the process of communication making it inefficient.

 - Physiological Barriers: One of the most common barriers to effective communication is the physical disability of the people involved.
 Some of these are hearing impairment, poor eyesight, stammering, etc.

-Thus, we can say that the major purpose of communication is to pass on the information to the receiver in such a manner that it does not lose its significance and at the same time, the message is received in its purest form.
+Thus, we can say that the significant purpose of communication is to pass on the information to the receiver in such a manner that it does not lose its significance.
+At the same time, the message must be received in its purest form.